MicrosoftDocs/bot-docs/articles/channel-connect-teams.md

 ms.service: bot-service
 ms.date: 08/26/2019
 ---
-# Connect a bot to Teams
+# Connect a bot to Microsoft Teams

+Bots in production should be added to Microsoft Teams as part of an app.
+Read the [Create a bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-create) and [Test and debug your Microsoft Teams bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-test) articles for more information.

+## Test a bot in Microsoft Teams

+> [!IMPORTANT]
+> Adding a bot by GUID, for anything other than testing purposes, is not recommended.
+Doing so severely limits the functionality of a bot.
+Bots in production should be added to Teams as part of an app.
+See [Create a bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-create) and [Test and debug your Microsoft Teams bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-test).

 To add the Microsoft Teams channel, open the bot in the [Azure portal](https://portal.azure.com), click the **Channels** blade, and then click **Teams**.

 ![Add Teams channel](media/teams/connect-teams-channel.png)